How to Watch: Packers at Saints

 – Green Bay is No. 1 in the NFL by a wide margin in time of possession with an average of 38 minutes, 1 second in its two games.
 New Orleans is 26th with an average of 27:33.
 The Saints possessed the ball for only 23:42 in their loss at Las Vegas on Monday.
 Lamenting that disparity, Brees said, “Listen, we know what wins football games and we know what makes it very difficult to win football games and obviously we made way too many mistakes out there in order to win that game.”

-– Since Rodgers took over as Green Bay’s starter, he is third with 115 wins.
-Brees is second with 117.
+– Since Rodgers took over as Green Bay’s starter in 2008, he is third with 115 wins.
+Brees is second during that span with 117.